 The history of Balcombe – its people, buildings, evolution and organizations – are documented in the archives of the Balcombe History Society which is indebted to its many contributors, particularly the late Leslie Fairweather OBE and Joan Dutton MBE.
 The Society organizes regular presentations on subjects that are of relevance and interest to Balcombe residents, together with major exhibitions highlighting specific aspects of Balcombe history.

 With many thanks to The History Society

-We hope this website reflects the interests of the residents of Balcombe, and of those thinking about moving to our lovely village.
+We hope this website reflects the interests of the residents of Balcombe, and of those thinking about moving to or visiting our lovely village.

 Balcombe, quite possibly the best village in the South, with a great sense of community

 Please do get in touch with us to let us know what you would like to see and what you’d like us to feature.